 - If married, candidate’s marriage and parenting must demonstrate Christian character and maturity.

 Duties and Responsibilities

-- To ensure that all lessons are delivered in line with the departmental schemes of work and school policies and in a classical manner.
+- Ensure that all lessons are planned with clear aims and objectives, and are delivered in line with the departmental schemes of work and school policies.

 - Assist in development of curriculum

 - Attend scheduled meetings in the subject department and school.

 - Attend all role-relevant events including but not limited to; Reporting Days, Visitation Days, field trips, etc.